nicholas-johnson/nicholasjohnson.com/packages/nicholasjohnson.com/content-old/source/javascript/javascript-for-programmers/exercises/promises.html.haml.md

 ---

 title: "AJAX"
 section: "javascript"
 course: "javascript-for-programmers"
 exercise: "promises"
 layout: "exercise"

 ---

-  %article
     %section
       :markdown

         # Promises

         Promises are now a core feature of JavaScript, and are available in Chrome and Firefox.
 This is interesting news.

         ## What is a promise?

         JavaScript is single threaded, but it needs to deal with asynchronous events.
 In the past we used callbacks for this.
 Say we wanted to make an AJAX request, we might pass a callback in like this:

       :ruby
         code = <<-CODE
         var url = '/mydata.json';

         $.getJSON(url, function(data, status) {
           if ((status) == '200') {
             // update the page;